PORTFOLIO

 Experience Strategy Lead

-My Deliverables
+My Work

 User Experience

-Product & Website Strategy
+Product & Web Strategy

-Identity Oversight
+Brand Identity Oversight

 Texas is the only state that manages its own grid, and it’s one of a handful of states with a deregulated electricity market.
 This means Texas residents can choose their electricity providers, just like picking a health care provider or phone service.
 It also means that electricity prices are constantly changing based on the weather and supply and demand.
 It’s a dynamic and often volatile environment that can be confusing and overwhelming for consumers.
 If they’re not paying attention, they can easily end up overpaying.

-I created iterations of user flows and wireframes, testing prototypes along the way, to establish an end-to-end online experience that would engage users.
+From there, I created iterations of user flows and wireframes, testing prototypes along the way, to establish an end-to-end online experience that would engage users.
 I created a library of reusable content blocks that could the design and development teams used as a foundation to bring the experience to life.
 I created a wireframe prototype of the solution and tested it on Texas residents that aligned with our personas.

 I helped the team select a creative agency and consulted with them to establish a brand identity for the tool.
 I led the creative team to establish a brand that reflected both the business goals and user needs.
-This brand came to life in the website designs.

 More of My Work